ebi-gene-expression-group/scxa-droplet-quantification-workflow/README.md

 ### Transcript to gene map

-This is simply a tab-delmited file with transcrip and gene identifiers, like:
+This is simply a tab-delmited file with transcript and gene identifiers, like:

 ```
 FBtr0091512	FBgn0250732